algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 ## 2.2.
 Game Mechanics

 ### 2.2.1.
 Overview
-The game is a cooperative escape-room experience that uses **physical cards** and an accompanying **mobile application**.
+The game is a cooperative escape-room experience that uses **physical cards** and a **mobile application** as a guide.
 Players solve puzzles, explore locations, and progress through the story by interacting with cards and the app.

 ### 2.2.2.
 Card Types and Functions
 Each card serves a specific purpose and drives the game forward.
 The following categories describe the types of cards and their mechanics:

-#### 2.2.2.1 Left/Right Action Cards (Blue/Red Cards)
+#### 2.2.2.1 Left/Right Action Cards (Blue/Green Cards)
 - **Blue Cards (Left Action Cards)**:
   - Represent **objects** that players can use or interact with.
   - Examples: A key, a hammer, or a tool.
-- **Red Cards (Right Action Cards)**:
+- **Green Cards (Right Action Cards)**:
   - Represent **interactive elements** such as doors, locked containers, or machines.
   - Examples: A locked chest, a door requiring a key, or a safe.

 **Mechanic**:
-- Players combine **blue cards (objects)** with **red cards (interactive elements)** to progress.
+- Players combine **blue cards (objects)** with **Green cards (interactive elements)** to progress.
 - To attempt a combination:
-  - Add the numbers of the two cards (e.g., Blue 12 + Red 25 = 37).
+  - Add the numbers of the two cards (e.g., Blue 12 + Green 25 = 37).
   - Find the resulting card number in the deck.
 If the combination is correct, the new card will advance the game.
-If incorrect, no card exists, and a penalty may occur.
+If incorrect, you get either a penalty card , either no card.

-#### 2.2.2.2 Yellow Cards (Machines)
+#### 2.2.2.2 Grey Cards (Machines)
-- Represent **machines or puzzles** requiring special interaction, often using the app.
+- Represent **machines puzzles** requiring special interaction, using the app.
 - Examples:
   - A keypad requiring a code.
   - A digital lock that needs to be "assembled."
   - A device that activates when the phone is shaken or rotated.

 **Mechanic**:
-- The card provides instructions, and players interact with the app to solve the machine.
+- Some cards provide hints/instructions, and players interact with the app to solve the machine.
-- Solutions often involve logic, observation, or interaction with the phone's sensors (e.g., gyroscope, accelerometer).
+- Solutions often involve logic, observation, or interaction with the phone's sensors.

-#### 2.2.2.3 Green Cards (Locations)
+#### 2.2.2.3 Brown Cards (Locations)
 - Represent **explorable areas** where players can find clues, objects, or interact with puzzles.
 - Examples: A room, a hallway, or a hidden compartment.

 **Mechanic**:
-- Green cards display multiple points of interest, each marked with a number or symbol.
+- Brown cards display multiple points of interest, each marked with a number or symbol.
 - Players search these areas by locating the corresponding cards in the deck.
-- New cards may reveal additional blue, red, or yellow cards.
+- New cards may reveal additional cards to deal with.

-#### 2.2.2.4 Gray Cards (Penalties and Hints)
+#### 2.2.2.4 Red Cards (Penalties)
-- Represent **negative consequences** or **hints** for solving puzzles.
-- Examples:
-  - A time penalty for incorrect combinations.
+- Represent **negative consequences**: A time penalty for incorrect combinations.
-  - A clue to help with a particularly challenging puzzle.

 **Mechanic**:
-- Penalty cards automatically deduct time from the app’s countdown.
+- When a penalty card is picked, players must tap the penalty button on the app, which automatically deducts time from the app’s countdown.
-- Hint cards are manually triggered by players using the app, with each hint applying a **-1 minute penalty** to the timer.

 ### 2.2.3.
 Game Progression

 #### 2.2.3.1 Combining Cards
 - Players use the **addition mechanic** to combine cards:
-  - Example: A key (Blue 10) + a locked door (Red 15) = Card 25.
+  - Example: A key (Blue 10) + a locked door (Green 15) = Card 25.
   - If the resulting card exists in the deck, it will describe the outcome (e.g., the door is unlocked, revealing more clues).
   - If no such card exists, the combination is invalid.

 #### 2.2.3.2 Interacting with Machines
-- **Yellow cards** introduce puzzles requiring interaction through the app:
+- **Grey cards** introduce puzzles requiring interaction through the app:
   - Players input numeric or alphanumeric codes into the app.
   - They may also solve puzzles using visual or audio cues, logic, or phone gestures (e.g., shaking or tilting the device).